-A detailed map of the Mandelbrot Set, in a beautiful vintage style
+A detailed poster of the Mandelbrot Set, in a vintage map style

-Meticulously researched and compiled, the Mandelmap poster functions as a thought-provoking guide to the astonishingly complex Mandelbrot set.
-Click the image above to see a larger view.
-I hope the poster inspires you to think about fractals and our world in a new way.
+Meticulously researched and compiled, the Mandelmap poster functions as a thought-provoking guide to the astonishingly complex Mandelbrot set fractal.
+Click the image above to see a larger view, or click here to buy your poster.

 - Hundreds of bulbs labeled by hand according to period numbers.
 Count to infinity by even numbers, count to infinity by odd numbers, or even find the Fibonacci sequence!
 It's all there in the period numbering.